objectiveSee/AlexaBoilerplate/README.md

 ## The Sample Project

 Check out `index.js` for the boilerplate Alexa app.
 Examples of how to define an intent handler, build sample utterences and schema, and response asynchronously are all included.
+You can also see example projects located in the `examples/` directory.

 ## Creating you Lambda function